MBI-88/Image-Toolkit/Image_Toolkit/Readme.txt

-You must to be installed opencv,PyQt5,numpy,PIL
+You must be install opencv,PyQt5,numpy,PIL

 please use: pip install opencv-contrib-python Pil numpy PyQt5

-After that clike on MainWindows.py or use exectuable (on Windows) in dist folder
+After that clike on MainWindows.py